benjamin-robertson/migrate_node_to_another_primary/README.md

 * Windows 2019
 * RHEL 8
+* RHEL 9

-- Expected to work for all Windows 2016 or later, Enterprise Linux, Debian, Ubuntu versions.
+Expected to work for all Windows 2016 or later, Enterprise Linux, Debian, Ubuntu versions.

-- Expected to work with all modern Puppet Enterprise releases.
+Expected to work with all modern Puppet Enterprise releases.

 ## Development

 If you find any issues with this module, please log them in the issues register of the GitHub project.
+[Issues][1]

-[Issues][1] PR glady accepted :)
+PR glady accepted :)

 [1]: https://github.com/benjamin-robertson/migrate_nodes/issues